 A spokesman for the NATO mission in Kosovo, or KFOR, Col. Uwe Nowitzky said one soldier was wounded in the incident and had been evacuated in stable condition.
 He refused to reveal the nationality of the soldier and how he was wounded.

 "KFOR condemns this act of violence," Nowitzky said.
 "KFOR will not allow the situation to escalate and will use a proportional level of force necessary to maintain a safe and secure environment."

 KFOR said in a statement that it started removing the roadblocks to "improve freedom of movement" for both its troops and the citizens.
 The statement said that the troops set up numerous temporary check points and secured areas for safety reasons.

 Kosovo Serbs have vowed never to allow Kosovo's authorities to impose their rule in the north.
 Last year's tensions led to clashes that left dozens of NATO peacekeepers injured and slowed down Serbia's bid to move closer to European Union membership.

 EU officials have brokered talks between Serbia and Kosovo.
 Belgrade has refused to recognize the independence of its former province, although Kosovo's statehood has enjoyed backing from the United States and most EU nations.

-Oliver Ivanovic, a Serbian government official dealing with Kosovo, criticized KFOR's decision to remove the roadblocks, saying it revives tensions amid efforts to reopen the EU-mediated talks.
+Oliver Ivanovic, the Serbian government official dealing with Kosovo, criticized KFOR's decision to remove the roadblocks, saying it revives tensions amid efforts to revive the EU-mediated talks.
 Ivanovic warned that "this is very dangerous and could escalate."